-10.2.1 Adoption at a Study Group meeting
+10.2.2 Procedure for adoption at a Study Group meeting

-- 10.2.1.1A Study Group may consider and adopt draft new or revised Recommendations, when the draft texts have been prepared sufficiently far in advance of the Study Group meeting so that it is anticipated that the draft texts in the working languages will have been distributed in either paper and/or electronic forms at least four weeks prior to the start of the Study Group meeting. - 10.2.1.2Upon request of the Study Group Chairman, the Director shall explicitly indicate the intention to seek approval of new or revised Recommendations under this procedure for adoption at a Study Group meeting when announcing the convening of the relevant Study Group meeting.
+10.2.2.1 A Study Group may consider and adopt draft new or revised Recommendations, when the draft texts have been prepared sufficiently far in advance of the Study Group meeting so that it is anticipated that the draft texts in the working languages will have been distributed in either paper and/or electronic forms at least four weeks prior to the start of the Study Group meeting.

+10.2.2.2 Upon request of the Study Group Chairman, the Director shall explicitly indicate the intention to seek approval of new or revised Recommendations under this procedure for adoption at a Study Group meeting when announcing the convening of the relevant Study Group meeting.
 The announcement shall include the specific intent of the proposal in summarized form.
 Reference shall be provided to the document where the text of the draft of the new or revised Recommendation may be found.